Home Lessons Tutorials Links Books About Us Site Map

 Third President

-Thomas Jefferson was born in Virginia before the United States became a country.
+Thomas Jefferson was born on April 13, 1743, in Virginia.
+He was born before the United states before the United States became a country.
+He was the eldest son of a wealthy and "cultured" family.

-He was the country's first-known speleologist (cave explorer).
+He was the country's first-known spelunkers (cave explorers) in the colonies.

 Thomas Jefferson didn't serve in the military.